|2||Loni, Uttar Pradesh|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Bhopal air is currently 1 times above the WHO annual air quality guideline value
+PM2.5 concentration in Bhopal is currently 8.1 times the WHO annual air quality guideline value

 Moderate 100 US AQI